-Centred just to the right of the midline in the posterior fossa is a 3.0 x 4.0 x 2.7 cm mass which has a broad dural attachment superiorly to the undersurface of the tentorium, without invasion of the torcula or transverse sinus.
-It is heterogeneous on T2 weighted images, with vivid but heterogeneous contrast enhancement, and no evidence of haemorrhage.
+Centered just to the right of the midline in the posterior fossa is a 3.0 x 4.0 x 2.7 cm mass which has a broad dural attachment superiorly to the undersurface of the tentorium, without invasion of the torcula or transverse sinus.
+It is heterogeneous on T2 weighted images, with vivid but heterogeneous contrast enhancement, and no evidence of hemorrhage.
 MR spectroscopy demonstrates high choline, with little in NAA or creatine and elevation of lactate.
 Cerebral blood volume (CBV) is moderately elevated within the mass. (not shown)

-The mass is surrounded by vasogenic oedema involving both cerebellar hemispheres, and exerts mass effect upon the 4th ventricle which is distorted but does not appear effaced.
+The mass is surrounded by vasogenic edema involving both cerebellar hemispheres, and exerts mass effect upon the 4th ventricle which is distorted but does not appear effaced.
 No hydrocephalus is present at this time.
 Basal cisterns remain open.

 The mass has an isolated lesion and the remainder of the brain is unremarkable in appearance.